Pyroxenium/Basalt/docs/objects/Basalt/debug.md

-# Basalt

 ## debug

+### Description

-Creates a label with some information on the main frame on the bottom left.
-When you click on that label it will open a log view for you.
-See it as the new print for debugging
+Creates a label with some information on the main frame in the bottom left corner.
+When you click on that label, it will open a log view for you.
+Think of it as the new print for debugging.

-You can also edit the default debug Label (change position, change color or whatever you want) by accessing the variable `basalt.debugLabel` which returns the debug Label.
+You can also edit the default debug label (change position, change color, or whatever you want) by accessing the variable `basalt.debugLabel`, which returns the debug label.

 `basalt.debugFrame` and `basalt.debugList` are also available.